 There is a huge interest in the role of fermented foods for overall health.
-Magazine articles, grocery and health food stores all tout the benefits of foods such as kefir, kombucha, kimchi and yogurt as functional foods whose benefits in overall health extend beyond nutrition.
-(More about this in another post coming soon.)
-The African diet is rich in fermentation with foods such as uji (East Africa), Ben-Saalga (Burkina Faso), Ogi (West Africa), Kenkey (Ghana) and Kwana-Zaki (Nigeria) constantly being served.
-Two of my personal favorites are Lacto, soured milk with a taste very similar to Kefir milk and Mahewu (Amarewu, Togwa , Mabundu, Mapotho), a porridge based drink fermented with sorghum or finger millet malt.
-I had some left over sadza (ugali/posho/pap/nshima /isitshwala) and the weather was just right so I began brewing Mahewu- a childhood favorite.
+Social media, magazines and health food stores all tout the benefits of foods such as kefir, kombucha, kimchi and yogurt as functional foods whose benefits in overall health extend beyond nutrition.
+The African diet is rich in fermentation with foods such as sour uji (East Africa), Ben-Saalga (Burkina Faso), Ogi (Nigeria) and Kenkey (Ghana) constantly being served.
+Two of my personal favorites are soured milk which tastes almost like a thickened kefir and Mahewu (Amarewu, Togwa , Mabundu, Mapotho), a porridge based drink fermented with sorghum or finger millet malt.
+I had some left over sadza (ugali/posho/pap/nshima /isitshwala) and being the middle of summer the weather was just right so I decided to brew Mahewu- a childhood favorite.

 Most recipes call for a porridge made from 1 part maize meal/sorghum/millet to 9 cups water.
 I had some left over sadza so I used that.
 (No measurements, just eyeballed it as I went)

 To make it into a porridge, I tore the sadza into small peices and added water.
 How much water to add is a matter of preference.
-Add more if you prefer a thin beverage.
+Add more if you prefer a thin beverage, less if you prefer it thicker.

-I took a handful of malt (Sorghum and finger millet) and added it to the porridge.
+Next it was time to add a handful of malt (Sorghum and finger millet) to the blended porridge.
 While I used a two-grain malt, single grains such as finger millet, sorghum, wheat and maize meal ferment well too.
-Studies however suggest that the sorghum and finger millet based malts produce the most lactic acid which could provide increased health benefits.

 After thoroughly blending the mixture , I transferred it to a pot, covered it , placed it in a sunny spot and allowed the fermentation to begin.
-My aunt had a special clay pot that was dedicated for Mahewu brewing.
-She claimed that it had a “memory” of the brewing process and therefore made her Mahewu ferment a lot quicker.
-I now know that the clay pot had residual fermented malt from previous brewing and this added mature malt which hastened the brewing process.
-I subscribe to her notion and use the same pot every time I brew Mahewu..
-However, in addition to matured malt, mine is seasoned with all the curries and stews I cook in it between batches.
+My aunt had a dedicated clay pot for Mahewu brewing.
+She claimed that it had a “memory” of the process so her Mahewu brewed a lot quicker.
+I now know that the clay pot had residual fermented malt from previous brewings and this added mature malt which hastened the process.
+I do subscribe to her notion and use the same pot every time I brew.
+However, in addition to matured malt, my pot is seasoned with all the curries and stews I cook in it between batches.
 I guess that adds hints of turmeric and garlic to my beverage.
-Yum??
+Yum?????

 Later that same day, I had a cup of chilled goodness and memories of my childhood flourished.
-While I like my Mahewu a little on the sour side many prefer to add a spoon of sugar.
+While I like my Mahewu a little on the sour side many can not take the strong taste and add a spoon of sugar.
+Feel free to do so if that helps but watch the quantity.
+Sugar adds unnecessary calories and can negate the overall benefits of the Mahewu if it is used in excess.

 Here’s to your health (and childhood memories)!